HR/Payroll

 When am I eligible for severance?

-Workers with 1 year (365 days) or more of continuous service and at least 15 hours/week on a 4-week average are eligible.
-Under 1 year, statutory severance does not accrue.
+Workers with one year (365 days) or more of continuous service who work at least 15 hours per week on a 4-week average are generally eligible for statutory severance.
+Under one year of service, statutory severance does not accrue.
+A handful of exceptions exist (for example, very short weekly hours), so confirm your specific situation with HR or the labor ministry.

 What goes into average wage?